TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/FlexformSyntax.rst

 -  Charset follows that of the current backend UTF-8.
 When storing FlexForm information in external files, make sure that they are using UTF-8 too.

--  :php:`type='inline'` and other types that point to different tables are not allowed in flex form section containers.
+-  :php:`type='inline'` and other types that point to different tables are not allowed in FlexForm section containers.

 .. versionchanged:: 13.0